🚨 Scam Guide · 2026

 7 Tourist Scams in Palermo

-Real stories from Reddit travelers.
+Real stories from real travelers.
 Know what to watch for before you arrive.

 Key Takeaways

-• The #1 reported scam is the Ballarò Market Pickpocketing
+• The #1 reported scam is the Ballarò Market Pickpocketing.

-• 2 of 7 scams are rated high risk
+• 2 of 7 scams are rated high risk.

-• Use app-based ride services (Uber, Grab, Bolt) instead of street taxis
+• Use app-based ride services (Uber, Bolt) or official metered taxis instead of unmarked vehicles.

-• Never accept unsolicited offers from strangers near tourist sites in Palermo
+• Never accept unsolicited offers from strangers near tourist sites in Palermo.

 ⚡ Quick Safety Tips

-• Keep phones and valuables in secure pockets when in crowded areas
+• Keep phones and valuables in secure pockets when in crowded areas.

-• Use only licensed taxis or app-based ride services
+• Use only licensed taxis or app-based ride services.

-• Book tours and tickets through verified operators with online reviews
+• Book tours and tickets through verified operators with online reviews.

-• Keep a copy of your passport separate from the original
+• Keep a copy of your passport separate from the original.

 The 7 Scams